vgaltes/vgaltes.github.io/_posts/2018-05-16-using-different-configuration-per-stage.md

 ```

 ## Summary
 In this article, we've seen how we can set different values for a configuration variable per environment.
+Another option you have is to use [AWS Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-paramstore.html).
+You can see how to do this in [this article](https://theburningmonk.com/2017/09/you-should-use-ssm-parameter-store-over-lambda-env-variables/) from [Yan Cui](https://twitter.com/theburningmonk).

 Hope it helps!